AndrewSpittlemeister/Python-MCU/README.md

   - MicroPyBuffer: Class wrapper for a easy to use and robust circular buffer.
   - MicroPyPID: Class wrapper for defining and running a PID control loop.
   - MicroPyRollingAverage: Class wrapper for computing rolling average.
+  - byteFormat: Formats data from int/byte/string/bytearray to bytearray.
+Useful for serial communication.